mcallistertad/embedded-client/README.md

 Library Contents
 ----------------

-Building the library following directions below, produces one result, bin/libel.a which contains the following modules, with the listed header file dependencies:
+Building the library by following directions below produces bin/libel.a, which contains the following modules, with the listed header file dependencies:

     libel/libel.c -> libel.o